pi-tau/pi-tau.github.io/content/posts/res-nets.md

 making the $3 \times 3$ conv a bottleneck.
 Here, however, the $1 \times 1$ conv layers are used for intermixing the information along the channels before and after applying the grouped convolution.
 We don't have to reduce the channels and have the $3 \times 3$ grouped conv behave like a bottleneck.
-In fact, we probably want to increase them to make the network wider.
+In fact, the results of [[^RegNet]] show that both reducing (bottleneck) and increasing (inverted bottleneck) channels degrades the performance.

+At the extreme you could use $g=C$ as proposed in [[^MobileNet]], which means having each group contain only one channel.
+Combining this with a $1 \times 1$ convolution afterwards leads to the famous *depthwise separable convolution*.
+This combination leads to a separation of spatial and channel mixing, where each operation either mixes information across spatial or channel dimension, but not both.
+This approach greatly reduces the number of parameters in the model, but may also harm accuracy.

 # THE ARCHITECTURE OF THE RESNET